brucou/2048s/README.md

 - 3a. ensures that [2,2,2,2] behaves correctly: the first couple of 2 merge, but they can't later merge with the other couple of 2s
 - 2 and 3 ensure that 0 disappear from the right side (unless all zeros)
 - 2 and 3 ensure that all 0s appear the left side

+## compute_score_after_collapse
+That function was [written entirely with AI](./AI/ai%20prompt%20and%20answer%20-%20compute%20score%20after%20swipe) after only one correction.
+The AI-suggested function correctly reused the control flow and algorithm of `collapse_to_the_right`.

 ## Rendering
 No specific issue here: